vic-ma/howtodismantle.github.io/_posts/2025-04-02-Peakboard-Meets-Shelly-Building-a-Smart-Dashboard-for-Tracking-Temperature-and-Humidity.md

 ## Shelly sensor configuration

 Our Shelly sensor offers two ways for configuration.
-It comes with a built-in web interface that can be access during the setup process (see documentation), or the configuration can be also done through the SHelly cloud services, provided that it's configured properly.
+It comes with a built-in web interface that can be access during the setup process (see documentation), or the configuration can be also done through the Shelly cloud services, provided that it's configured properly.
 If it's necessary to avoid any kind of outside connection because of security restrictions within the factory, a cloud connection is NOT mandatory.
 The screenshot shows the cloud based configuration dialog.
 The only point we need to configure here is the MQTT connectivity.
 We use a public MQTT broker, but a private one will do the same.
 Beside the adress we need to provide a suffix which is used to detemine the MQTT topic.

 ![image](/assets/2025-04-02/010.png)